-The Chronic Medicine Management department must preauthorise your chronic diagnosis for the prescribed medicine to be reimbursed through the chronic medicine benefit.
-Some medicines are not fully reimbursed if they are not on the GEMS formulary or if they fall outside of the Scheme's reimbursement rate, which is known as the Medicine Price List (MPL).
+The Chronic Medicine Management department must pre authorise your chronic diagnosis for the prescribed medicine to be re-imbursed through the Chronic Medicine benefit.
+Some medicines are not fully reimbursed if they are not on the GEMS formulary or if they fall outside of the Scheme's reimbursement rate, which is known as the Drug Reference Price (DRP).
 When a medicine does not meet the reimbursement guidelines for a specific condition, it may be denied.
-Always consult your doctor to ensure that the most cost-effective medicine is prescribed in accordance with the MPL and the GEMS formulary, so that you do not have to pay out-of-pocket.
-We will review your preauthorisation application and check it against the Scheme Rules to see if we can cover the medicine under the chronic medicine benefit.
+Always consult your doctor to ensure that the most cost-effective medicine is prescribed in accordance with DRP and the GEMS formulary so that you do not have to pay out-of-pocket.
+We will review your pre-authorisation application and check it against the Scheme Rules to see if we can cover the medicine under the chronic medicine benefit.

-- If we approve your application, you will receive a Medicine Access Chart, listing the chronic conditions and/or medicine that we have agreed to pay for from your chronic medicine basket. - If the chronic conditions and/or medicine that we have agreed to pay for differ from the medicine your doctor has prescribed, we will attach a letter to your Medicine Access Chart that will explain the reasons for this.
+- If we approve your application, you will receive a Medicine Access Chart listing the chronic conditions and/or medicine that the Scheme has agreed to pay for from your chronic medicine basket. - If the chronic conditions and/or medicine that we have agreed to pay for differ from the medicine your doctor has prescribed, we will attach a letter to your Medicine Access Chart explaining the reasons for this.
 We will also send a copy of the letter to the doctor who prescribed the medicine.